jrouquie/Morse1Sentence/readme.md

 Wait, new idea!
 ===============
-Instead of "tall" / "short" letters, the alphabet partition could be into "letters whith a hole" (abdegopq) / remaining letters (cfhijklmnrstuvwxyz) The advantage is that vowels are more evenly distributed among both groups, so there should be fewer problematic codepoints.
+Instead of "tall" / "short" letters, the alphabet partition could be into "letters whith a hole" (abdegopq) / remaining letters (cfhijklmnrstuvwxyz).
+The advantage is that vowels are more evenly distributed among both groups, so there should be fewer problematic codepoints.
 Well, scratch that, it seems harder to mentally convert a word into a code.
 The alphabet partition is less visual.